Chapter 3: Contingency Funding and Requirements Process

 - A quality assurance surveillance plan (QASP) that explains how the agency will survey, observe, test, sample, evaluate, and document the contractor’s performance in meeting the SOW requirements.

-CCOs should work with the requirements generating officials, often the COR, training them on development of the required documentation where needed.
+CCOs should reaffirm the requiring activity’s responsibilities, such as the QASP, and work with the requirements generating officials, often the COR, training them on development of the required documentation where needed.
 CCOs should ensure the SOW, SOO, or PWS include a detailed, performance-oriented description of what is expected of the contractor to meet government needs, not how the work should be accomplished.
 The SOW and the QASP should be developed concurrently and should include specific information on the evaluation of performance standards specified in the contract.
 When a service contract is anticipated inside the United States, the contracting officer must ensure the requirements in FAR part 22 are followed regarding the application of labor laws, specifically the Service Contract Act.

-Follow the procedures at DFARS Procedures, Guidance, and Information (PGI) 201.602-2 regarding designation, assignment, and responsibilities of a COR.
+The procedures at DFARS Procedures, Guidance, and Information (PGI) 201.602-2 provide additional information regarding designation, assignment, and responsibilities of a COR.

 Finance and contracting relationship.
 The relationship between contracting and finance personnel is extremely important, especially in contingency environments.
-An established relationship helps the CCO obtain the funding and supporting documentation needed to initiate the contracting process.
-Close coordination between the CCO and the budget and certifying officials is necessary to identify actual obligations and expenditures so that the funding data can be accurately reported to both the contracting and finance offices.
+CCOs should reach out to Finance personnel as early as practicable to fully understand the funds certification process for the respective contingency.
+An established relationship will ultimately help the CCO and requiring activity obtain certified funding and the supporting documentation needed to initiate the contracting process in a more expeditious manner.
+Close coordination between the CCO and the budget and certifying officials is also necessary to identify and track actual obligations and expenditures so that the funding data can be accurately reported to both the contracting and finance offices.

 Forensic accounting.
 CCOs should keep in mind that forensic accounting is conducted during contingency and humanitarian or peacekeeping operations.
 Under this investigative accounting, experts from agencies like the Defense Contract Audit Agency, Air Force Office of Special Investigation, Army Criminal Investigation Command, and Naval Criminal Investigative Service may review the accounting practices in a combat zone to ensure illegal activities are not taking place and fiscal law requirements are being met.
 Some reviews may take place weeks to months after the CCO obligated the funds, or even years later, when the CCO has already redeployed or returned home.
 Forensic accounting professionals examine and track financial transactions to determine whether the funding ends up in the wrong hands or is being used improperly to make purchases outside the funds’ original (and legally authorized) purpose.Back to Top

-As briefly mentioned, commanders in the field must prioritize requirements at some point during the operation.
-Ideally, contracting leadership, such as the COCO, briefs deployed commanders on how contracting can support the mission, that contracting as a function is the commander’s business,5 and that it is a key component in implementing operational contract support (OCS).
+As briefly mentioned, commanders in the field must prioritize requirements, especially during the onset of a contingency.
+Ideally, contracting leadership, such as the COCO, briefs deployed commanders on how contracting can support the mission, that contracting as a function is the commander’s business(4), and that it is a key component in implementing operational contract support (OCS).
 This is critical during initial operations.
 Part of the commander’s responsibility is to set the priority for purchases.
-This is vital in the initial stages and continues throughout a contingency.
+This helps contracting prioritize contact actions that are needed to support mission objectives.
+This is vital in the initial stages, given the need to ensure basic life support items are secured, and continues throughout a contingency.
 Depending on the requirement and the source of funding, the appropriate commander must approve and prioritize the PRs.

 OCS planning and acquisition boards.
 OCS planning and the use of contracting-related boards help ensure proper acquisition planning, contracting integration, and prioritization of customer requirements before arrival at contracting.
 The use of OCS boards, cells, and working groups bolsters OCS planning efforts and the prioritization of requirements.
 Acquisition boards also help ensure senior leadership is part of the contracting process, overall planning, and decision-making.
 Joint Publication (JP) 4-10, Operational Contract Support, details OCS planning and coordination boards, cells, and working groups.
 The CCO should become familiar with this publication before and during deployment.